Quilombola: 2003-2018

 Approximately forty percent of the twelve million Africans imported to the Americas to be enslaved landed in Brazil in the late 16th century.
 Many enslaved Afro-Brazilians escaped bondage by running away and occupying land which led to the creation of Quilombos.
-Those who live in these autonomous communities are referred to as Quilombolas and for many years many Quilombolas have been struggling to keep and earn titles to their land in the face of modernization, gentrification, and oppressive regimes in Brazil.
+Those who live in these autonomous communities are referred to as quilombolas and for many years many quilombolas have been struggling to keep and earn titles to their land in the face of modernization, gentrification, and oppressive regimes in Brazil.

-Legally, the Quilombolas were granted rights to their land in 1988 as the Brazilian Constitution acknowledged these communities and stated: The definitive property rights of remanescentes ["remnants"] of quilombos that have been occupying the same lands are hereby recognized, and the state shall grant them title to such lands.
-According to Sue Branford and Maurício Torres, only 219 of the 2,926 Quilombos have land titles.
-Brazil's total Quilombo population is over 16 million.
-They are among the poorest people in Brazil, with a poverty rate of around 75 percent among quilombolas, compared to 25.4 percent in the general population, government data shows.
+Legally, the quilombolas were granted rights to their land in 1988 as the Brazilian Constitution acknowledged these communities and stated: The definitive property rights of remanescentes ["remnants"] of quilombos that have been occupying the same lands are hereby recognized, and the state shall grant them title to such lands.
 Without land titles, the quilombolas don't have access to social benefits, such as subsidized housing.
 But threats are also looming from illegal loggers and gold miners encroaching on quilombola land, activists have said.

 On March 3, 2018, Simão Jatene, the governor of Pará, signed a document giving land titles for more than 220,000 hectares of Amazon forest to an isolated community populated by descendants of enslaved people who escaped centuries ago.

+2019-2022

-However, with a new administration in office, it is likely that there will be changes to current policy regarding quilombolas.
-Brazil's president-elect, Jair Bolsonaro, has said: "They [quilombolas] don't do anything!
+The election of Jair Bolsonaro signaled a reversal of policy regarding quilombolas.
+President Bolsonaro had said: "They [quilombolas] don't do anything!
 I don't think they even serve for procreation anymore."
 In 2017, during a speech at the Hebraica club, Bolsonaro stated: "If I [become president], there won't be any money for NGOs ...
 You will not have a centimeter demarcated for indigenous reserves or quilombolas."

+Under Sergio Camargo, a conservative activist appointed by Bolsonaro as chair, the Palmares Cultural Foundation issued far fewer certifications of quilombola communities and territories.

+2023-present

+The policy of Bolsonaro on quilombola land rights was reversed by Lula upon his return to the presidency.
+Lula appointed activist João Jorge Rodriguês as chair of the FCP, with over 100 certifications being issued to quilombola community claimants in 2023 and 31 in 2024.
+In addition, Lula signed several executive orders expanding upon the quilombola policy: